17 Mar Why You Need Mortgage Insurance -Lender

 Why should you have it?

 Mortgage insurance is a way to protect the lender from a loan default.
 If you were to default on your home loan, the lender would need to cover the difference between what you owe and what your house is worth.
-Without mortgage insurance, lenders could be out of pocket for large sums of money.
-But with mortgage insurance, they are protected against this risk.
+Without it, lenders could be out of pocket for large sums of money.
+But with it, they are protected against this risk.

 How much will it cost?

 Mortgage insurance is a lot like life insurance, with the exception that it’s designed for your home.
-You can’t see it or feel it, but mortgage insurance protects you from being in debt should your home be lost to a disaster such as fire or flood.
+You can’t see it or feel it, but it protects you from being in debt should your home be lost to a disaster such as fire or flood.

 Mortgage insurance premiums are usually around 0.5% of the loan value, meaning if you’re borrowing $200,000 on a 30-year mortgage, then you’ll pay about $1,000 per year in mortgage insurance premiums.